LdeAlejandro/RHCSA-TRAINER/Question.md

 ## Question 5: Find the string "Listen" in /etc/httpd/conf/httpd.conf and save the output to /root/web.txt

-## Question 6: Create a gzip-compressed tar archive of /etc named etc_vault.tar.gz in /vaults directory.
+## Question 6: Create a gzip-compressed tar archive of /etc named etc_vault.tar.gz in /vaults directory. within home